 A large crowd of people is assembled in a field and someone on a podium asks them how many ate “puri-bhaji” (a staple in North India) for breakfast.
 Hands go up, a picture is taken, and a picture report is published, reporting “decisions for Christ.”
 In other cases, people are asked if they want to receive a financial blessing or healing.
 Those who desire it raise their hands, pictures are taken and more “decisions for Christ” are reported.

 On occasion Western supporters visit, some of them even to do “pastoral training and teaching.”
 And the Indian ministry pays a few pastors a token amount to show up for a couple of days.
 They do.
-And the Western missionary goes back, happy and satisfied that they have not just supported financially, but have “invested” in the lives of people who are “hungry for the Word” (and the free lunch).
+And the Western missionaries go back, happy and satisfied that they have not just supported financially, but have “invested” in the lives of people who are “hungry for the Word” (and the free lunch).

 Many of these Indian ministers live in the lap of luxury, wining and dining at 5-star hotels and getting driven around in luxury cars, as a result of the dollars rolling in to their ministries.